 Bladder polyps can be easily removed with an endoscopic procedure thus avoiding an invasive surgery for your pet.
 We use a polypectomy snare which encircles the polyp with a thin wire around the base of the polyp.
 The polyp is resected and cauterized using electrocautery.

-Urethral Stent Placement
+Ureteral Stent Placement

 Urethral Bulking for Incontinence